jacekzlowocki/parking-api/README.md

   ```

-At this point service is startede, which means:
+At this point service is started and available at http://localhost:8000/
-- app is available at http://localhost:8000

 If in development mode (e.g. via docker):
 - file watchers & compilators are active